 Do not come to this museum and expect to leave unaffected.
 It is devastating.

-At the Great Dismal Swamp
+At the Great Dismal Swamp Canal, Virginia 2018

-At the Great Dismal Swamp
+The Great Dismal Swamp Canal, Virginia 2018

 I’m so proud to be a part of this remarkable exhibit of Southern Photography at the College of Charleston in South Carolina.
 Some absolute luminaries of Southern imagemakers.